iconidentify/atomforge/README.md

 This tool is intended for legitimate reverse engineering and analysis purposes.
 The original Ada32.dll and executables are required for operation.

+## Troubleshooting

+- Examples menu is empty or fails:
+  - Ensure golden test files exist under `bin/fdo_compiler_decompiler/golden_tests_immutable/`.
+  - Check the server logs for errors loading examples.
+- Hex paste errors:
+  - Hex length must be even after removing spaces.
+The UI will show a concise error if not.
+- File decompile not starting:
+  - Ensure a file is selected.
+The drop area will show a loaded state with the filename and size when ready.